 Every owner knows Huskies are hyper dogs, but no one is actually ready for it until they meet one.
 Be prepared to attempt to keep up.

-The problem with a dog that has too much energy is that they can potentially release all that pent up energy on humans or other animals.
+The problem with a dog that has too much energy is that they can potentially release all that pent up energy on humans or other animals – even if they’re the nicest dog in the world.
+If they’re stuck at home all day, they’ll run and jump when they finally see you.

-If you can’t provide your Husky with the recommended amount of physical and mental exercise, aggressive and destructive behaviors can show.
+That said, physical and mental stimulation is essential for Huskies.
+If you can’t provide your dog with the recommended amount of physical and mental activities, aggressive and destructive behaviors can and often do show.

 Metabolism Mysteries of Siberian Huskies